zelloptt/zellowork-server-api-libs/swift/CocoaPod/Example/Pods/ZelloAPISwift/README.md

 4. [`Java`](https://github.com/zelloptt/zello-for-work-server-api-libs/tree/master/java)
 5. [`C#`](https://github.com/zelloptt/zello-for-work-server-api-libs/tree/master/csharp)

+In addition, we offer our Swift and Objective C libraries available as [`CocoaPods.`](https://cocoapods.org)

 Each library provides a ZelloAPI class and an test for the ZelloAPI.
 For the Swift, Objective C, Java and C# libraries, this test comes in the form of a project titled `APITest`.
 These projects will output the results of the `APITest` to the console.

 ## PHP Library